edwards-lab/libGWAS/README.rst

 System Requirements
 +++++++++++++++++++
-Aside from the library dependencies, MVTest's requirements depend largely on the number of SNPs and individuals being analyzed as well as the data format being used.
+Aside from the library dependencies, libGWAS's requirements depend largely on the number of SNPs and individuals being analyzed as well as the data format being used.
 In general, GWAS sized datasets will require several gigabytes of memory when using the traditional pedigree format, however, even 10s of